 May is National Motorcycle Safety Awareness Month.
 While regulators and law enforcement officials across the nation will be heightening their focus on promoting motorcycling riding safety and reducing the incidence of motorcycle accidents this month, we will support these efforts by dispelling some common myths about motorcycle safety in this blog series.

 Understanding the facts behind some of the most common misconceptions about motorcycle safety can help you stay as safe as possible when riding.
-When, however, you need help holding negligent parties accountable for causing motorcycle accidents, it’s time to contact an experienced Denver motorcycle accident lawyer at the Cederberg Law Firm.
+When, however, you need help holding negligent parties accountable for causing motorcycle accidents, it’s time to contact an experienced Denver motorcycle accident lawyer at Cederberg Law.
 Our attorneys are dedicated to helping survivors of traffic accidents succeed in their financial recovery.

 Don’t Believe these Motorcycle Safety Myths